 - Clenching, either chronically or during stress

-There are some things you can do at home to lessen TMJ pain.
+There are some things you can do at home when you are having headaches from TMJ.
 Using ice packs, avoiding extreme movements of the jaw (chewing gum, yawning widely, singing loudly) and sticking to soft foods can help.
 Learning relaxation techniques can also be beneficial, so you hold less stress in your jaw.

 How A Dentist Can Help